 Attribute Description Identifier [] One or more identifiers for the Depiction.
 At least one of these should be resolvable within the production environment; others might point to sources with more information.
-Description A description of the Depiction, e.g. "Shards of Narsil" or "Narsil re-forged into Anduril." → Depicts The thing being depicted, e.g., Character, Narrative Prop, or Wardrobe. → DepictedBy The thing that is doing the depiction, e.g., an actor or a CG model, a Production Prop, or a Costume.
-Custom Data Anything that is application or workflow dependent that can't be otherwise expressed in the Ontology or needs to be present in a particular format. → Context Any other context around this Depiction, e.g. C→ Production Scene [] The Production Scenes in which the Depiction is used.
+Description A description of the Depiction, e.g. "Shards of Narsil" or "Narsil re-forged into Anduril." \rightarrow Depicts The thing being depicted, e.g., Character, Narrative Prop, or Wardrobe. \rightarrow DepictedBy The thing that is doing the depiction, e.g., an actor or a CG model, a Production Prop, or a Costume.
+This can be a Asset or a Composition.
+Custom Data Anything that is application or workflow dependent that can't be otherwise expressed in the Ontology or needs to be present in a particular format. \rightarrow Context Any other context around this Depiction, e.g. C→ Production Scene [] The Production Scenes in which the Depiction is used.